N03l-MG/philosophers/README.md

 # Philosophers (42 Project)
 #### Thread management and concurrency programming puzzle in C

 This project is about managing threads with millisecond precision to avoid deadlock and race conditions.
 A specified amount of philosophers sit around a table with some food in the middle.
 There is exactly one fork per philosopher, placed conceptually between each philosopher on the table.
 In order to eat, a philosopher needs both forks next to it.
-Philosophers follow a cycle of thinking, sleeping and eating one after the other (initial state can by any of the three).
+Philosophers follow a cycle of thinking, sleeping and eating one after the other (initial state can be any of the three).
 If a specified time passes before a philosopher can eat, it will die from starvation.
 The goal is to make a routine which will ensure the survival of the philosophers when possible, consistently.
 I did not do the bonus part for this project and scored 100% on the mandatory part.

 **Implementation:**